etheralpha/project-sunshine/README.md

 This is the repo for https://ethsunshine.com, a site to monitor the Ethereum's decentralization health.

 ## Introduction & Purpose
 Maintaining diversity of clients is a key security factor of any decentralized blockchain.
-Ethereum is currently running two networks at the same time - the Execution Layer (EL) containg the traditional PoW chain and the Consensus Layer (CL) running the PoS chain.
+Ethereum is currently running two networks at the same time - the Execution Layer (EL) containg the traditional PoW chain and the Consensus Layer (CL) containing the PoS chain.
 As it stands today, the EL has 100% of block proposal's coming from the 'Geth' client.
 The CL has 4 clients of varying popularity, however 'Prysm' is the largest at >50% of the network.
 For perspective, the next highest client is around 29%.

 The purpose of project-sunshine is to identify a scoring system for centralization vectors, set target scores for each vector, and then work towards meet those scores.